 ComplianceTech® ↗️pour lire cette fiche en français, veuillez cliquer sur le drapeau français

 This scientific manifestation is placed under the scientific direction of Marie-Anne Frison-Roche, Pascale Idoux, Antoine Oumedjkane and Adrien Tehrani.
 It is organized by the Journal of Regulation & Compliance (JoRC) and by the Faculté de Droit et de Science Politique de l'Université de Montpellier (Centre de Recherches et d'Etudes Administratives de Montpellier and Centre du Droit de l'Entreprise).

-This manifestation will take place on Zoom on 17th of May 2021.
+This manifestation took place on Zoom on 17th of May 2021.

 Assistance to this event may be validated as part of the continuing education of lawyers.

 In addition, scientific videos will be extracted and disseminated later.

 Presentation of the topic: In the overall problematic of "Monumental goals", this conference retains a particular case: that of the crisis and the emergency situation that it generates.